vaLlLleroso/porter-wiki-articles/news/the-new-site/en.md

 image: /coolnerd.png
 ---

-## You stole everything?
+## "You stole everything?"

 Absolutely everything.
 The codebase, the designs (redesign pending), the money, everything.

-## Why did you steal everything?
+## "Why did you steal everything?"

 Because it was funny.
 I was also feeling quite selfish.

-## Are you giving it back?
+## "Are you giving it back?"

 No.

-## That's cool.
+## "That's cool.
 I love Porter Robinson and this website.
-Thank you for stealing everything
+Thank you for stealing everything"

 You're Welcome.